ACCADA's outpatient treatment services are tailored to meet you where you are and provide support along your journey.

 Individual counseling clients receive an open ear, empathy, and encouragement.
 Our counselors use evidence-based techniques, relaxation, and other needed interventions to help educate, guide, and move clients to a better mental and emotional state.

 Together with your counselor, you will create a treatment plan and agree to that plan for how often counseling sessions are needed.

-Clients who are on medication assisted treatment are encouraged to attend this group.
+Clients who are on medication-assisted treatment are encouraged to attend this group.

 Clients have some needs that reach beyond the scope of counseling sessions, such as how to find a primary care physician, where to apply for medical insurance, support for a court date, information about recovery meetings, and many other areas of life that may need attention and care.
 ACCADA’s staff members provide case management services in order to help individuals with such needs.
 Individuals can also receive support for some of these needs through our Peer Recovery Support Services.

 The Ashland County Jail provides treatment services while someone is incarcerated.
 Both group and individual counseling are offered while in jail, and Community Linkage and MAT services are available when they are being released.

 Community Linkage helps a client reintegrate into the community with appropriate services and resources.

 ACCADA owns two recovery houses to guide the transition of clients into their sobriety.
 The houses are set up to separately accommodate both men and women.
 Clients must have some time of sobriety in the community but are in a problematic recovery environment and could use time to save money, remain employed, participate in recovery meetings and counseling, and work to gain back those areas that have been lost in their using.

 We cannot take clients who are in detox, still using, or have unresolved medical complications.
 All clients living in the residences are provided peer support for regular check ins, as well as an individual counselor.